Graduate Theological Union

 - What faiths are represented at the GTU?

 - What is GTU’s relationship with the University of California at Berkeley?

 - How many students are there at the GTU?

-- What is the difference between the GTU Common M.A. and the Master of Divinity (MDiv) or other Master's degree options?
+- What is the difference between the GTU Common Master of Arts (MA) and the Master of Divinity (MDiv) or other Master's degree options?

 - Can I visit the GTU?

 The Application Process

 - I’ve decided to apply to the Common MA program.
 How do I determine my school of affiliation?

 - Where do I submit my application to the Common MA program?